Xeonam/Weather-Forecast/doc/system-plan.md

 Its primary purpose is to empower you with accurate, real-time weather data, enabling you to make informed decisions, protect your interests, and stay safe in the face of unpredictable weather conditions.
 It's your window to the skies, providing clarity in an ever-changing world of weather.

+## Physical Environment:

+The development of our weather forecast application will take place within a specific physical environment.
+The technologies and tools we anticipate using include:

+- **Python**: Python will serve as the primary programming language for backend development and data processing.

+- **HTML and CSS**: HTML and CSS will be used to create the application's user interface and ensure a visually appealing and responsive design.

+- **JavaScript**: JavaScript will enhance the interactivity of the application, enabling dynamic features and user engagement.

+- **APIs**: We will integrate various APIs to access real-time weather data and enhance the application's functionality.

+- **Visual Studio Code**: Visual Studio Code will be our chosen code editor for software development, providing a versatile and user-friendly environment for our developers.

+- **Discord**: We will use Discord as a communication platform for team members to collaborate, discuss project updates, and facilitate real-time communication.

+- **Trello**: Trello will serve as our project management tool, enabling us to track tasks, manage project progress, and assign responsibilities efficiently.

+- **Database (Tentative)**: While we are currently uncertain about the need for a database, we will assess whether it is necessary to store and manage user data or application-related information.

 ## Test plan